ewan-laws/jsmacs/README.md

 ## Aims

-- Provide a hackackable JavaScript environment
+- A hackackable JavaScript environment
 - Improvements over emacs in terms of interactions and useability

 ## Features